-Exerpeutic Gold 500 XLS Foldable Upright Bike is designed to support a weight capacity of up to 400 lbs.
-Also, its heavy duty design and high durability will provide excellent workout results.
+The Exerpeutic Gold 500 XLS Foldable Upright Bike is designed to support up to a weight capacity of up to 400 lbs.
+Its heavy-duty design and high durability will provide excellent workout results.
+Features like the “high torque” 3 piece crank system, magnetic resistance, heart pulse monitoring, and a “double drive” transmission system are all included for a very affordable price.

 Product: Exerpeutic Gold 500 XLS Foldable Upright Bike, 400 lbs